joeywire/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure occurs when we have nested functions and it dictates that functions nested within other functions have access to the variables created within its parent function/ functions even after those functions have been terminated.
+So we can continue to reference and update variables without creating them with global scope.
+This only works 'upstream' a function can look outside itself for a variable but not within/ 'downstream'.

 2. Study the following code, then answer the questions below.

 ```js